CrystleSequeira/BrainStation-Capstone/README.md

 - conda install -c conda-forge xgboost
 - conda install -c conda-forge geopy (Note: Did not end up using this package, but if you want to try to extract Latitude and Longitude as Features, you can use this package)

-#### Data Zip File:
+#### Data Folder
-dummy_train.csv - this file is the dummy variables for variety, country, province from the train dataset.
-This file is important for making sure that future datasets contain the same features as the train dataset. train_clean.csv - Train dataset where missing values have been removed, and non essential columns are dropped. test_clean.csv - Test dataset after cleaning from Part 1 Jupiter notebook model_train.csv - Train dataset that is ready for fitting a model model_test.csv - Test dataset that is ready for fitting a model
+- dummy_train.csv: this file is the dummy variables for variety, country, province from the train dataset.
+This file is important for making sure that future datasets contain the same features as the train dataset.
+- train_clean.csv: Train dataset where missing values have been removed, and non essential columns are dropped.
+- test_clean.csv: Test dataset after cleaning from Part 1 Jupiter notebook
+- model_train.csv: Train dataset that is ready for fitting a model
+- model_test.csv: Test dataset that is ready for fitting a model

 #### Machine Learning Model:
--logreg_ml.pkl (Best performing model - Logistic Regression)
+logreg_ml.pkl (Best performing model - Logistic Regression)

 #### Jupyter Notebooks:
 Part1_Clean_Wine_Reviews.ipynb - Jupyter Notebook used for cleaning the dataset which includes Missing Values, Drop Columns, and Feature Engineering